marwahaha/friendlog/README.md

-**This is currently _very_ fragile.
-Invalid commands may break things.
-Be careful!**
+**This is somewhat fragile.
+Invalid commands may break things.**

 ### Setup

-Get the code:
+1. Get the code:
 ```
 $ git clone https://github.com/marwahaha/friendlog.git
 ```

-[Install Node](https://nodejs.org/en/download/package-manager/) (if you haven't before)
+2. [Install Node](https://nodejs.org/en/download/package-manager/) (if you haven't before)

-Install friendlog:
+3. Install friendlog:
 ```
 $ cd friendlog
 $ npm install
 ```

+4a.
 Add an alias to your profile (i.e. ~/.bash_profile):
 ```
 alias friendlog="node $(pwd)/index.js"
 ```

-Or you may prefer these aliases:
+4b.
+You may also like these aliases:
 ```
 alias fl="friendlog"
 alias flh="fl hangout"
 ```

-Add the aliases to your profile (i.e. `~/.bash_profile`) so you always have them!

-You should now be able to check usage:
+5. You're all set!
 ```
-$ friendlog --help
+$ friendlog help
 ```

 ### Basic Usage